 Retail shop management starts with building and maintaining a great team that can support you on the sales floor and help your business flourish.
 As a retailer, you will likely see high turnover among your employees.
 While this is a natural part of the industry, losing a staff member is costly for your business, so your objective is twofold:

-- First, you need to recruit a large enough team that will be effective and a good fit for your business and the available roles.
+- Recruit a large team that will be a good fit for your business and the available roles.

-- Second, you need to create a work environment that will help you keep that team and maximize its potential.
+- Create a work environment that will help retain employees and maximize their potential.

-At my boutique, my staff was full of individuals interested in fashion.
+The staff at my boutique was full of individuals interested in fashion.
 I can think of a few examples of where you may have seen this:

 As you conduct job interviews and hunt for the perfect employees to work at your store, I suggest having a list of attributes that a perfect candidate possesses.
 This does not mean that you can only hire people with all these qualities, but having a list of ideals can be a great way to guide your interview process and help you find candidates that will represent your brand well.
 You might want to include these categories in your list: